Back to all blogs

 The Core Markers: What Blood Test Is Done for Thyroid Function?

-When you ask for a thyroid function test, the specific markers measured can vary.
+When you ask for a thyroid function blood test, the specific markers measured can vary.
 In a standard clinical setting, a doctor might start with just one or two markers.
 However, at Blue Horizon, we believe in seeing the "bigger picture."

 TSH (Thyroid Stimulating Hormone)